 The second chart shows the difference between the percentage of respondents who agreed and the benchmark value, split by the selected characteristic.

-Both the first and second chart show the degree of certainty we have that the difference between the percentage of respondents who agreed and the benchmark value is statistically significant.
+Both charts show the degree of certainty we have that the difference between the percentage of respondents who agreed and the benchmark value is statistically significant.

 The data is shown separately for UK-domiciled and overseas students.
 Categories will not be shown where the response rate is lower than 50 per cent and there are fewer than 10 responses.